duppiedp/AssurityTask/README.md

 [*Source File*](AssurityPython.ps1)

-For the Python example, **it requires the 'requests' module** to be installed. (pip install requests).
+For the Python example, **it requires the 'requests' module** to be installed. (`pip install requests`).
+I used this module to handle the web request.